farzinAndroid/ModernMusicPlayer/README.md

 - Recently added feature
 - search
 - Filter songs based on whatever you like
-- Find the songs lyrics (credit to 'https://github.com/khaouitiabdelhakim/LyricsAI')
+- Find the songs lyrics
 - Delete songs
 - Create playlists